Jets’ Darnold eager to play, not worried about taking hits

 “When I do get hit, I know I’m not in danger anymore.
 They’re letting me go out there and play because it’s safe, so I’m not worried about that.”

-Darnold will wear customized protective padding around his ribs/spleen area — likely for the rest of the season — just as a precaution.
+Darnold will wear customized protective padding around his ribs/spleen area, likely for the rest of the season, just as a precaution.
 He said it’s not restrictive, and will surely give him peace of mind.

 The 0-4 Jets have struggled mightily without their starting quarterback, failing to generate much in his absence.
-Trevor Siemian started the second game of the season, but was lost for the season with an ankle injury, so third-stringer Luke Falk was under center the past two games — as New York rolled up a total of just 233 yards combined.
+Trevor Siemian started the second game of the season, but was lost for the year with an ankle injury, so third-stringer Luke Falk was under center the last two games — as New York rolled up a total of just 233 yards combined.

 “You are what your record says you are and right now we aren’t a very good offense,” offensive coordinator Dowell Loggains said.
 “Sam is not a magic wand.
-He is a really good player that is going to lift the execution of this team and he is a really gifted player with the ball in his hands and we are really excited to have him.
+He is a really good player that is going to lift the execution of this team and he is a really gifted player with the ball in his hands, and we are really excited to have him.

 “But there are still things that we need to clean up, fundamentally and technically, to make sure the other 10 guys are doing their jobs the right way.”

-The offensive line has allowed an NFL-worst 23 sacks, including 10 last week at Philadelphia.
+The offensive line has allowed an NFL-worst 23 sacks, including 10 last week at New England.
 Falk, in a tough spot after being merely a practice squad quarterback until Week 2, held on to the ball too long at times.
 He had no chance to do anything at others.

 “Yeah, he should be good, we should not have him dying on the field,” coach Adam Gase joked of Darnold.
 “We need to do a better job protecting the quarterback and we need to get the ball out on time, we need to run the right routes, it’s got to be the right play call.”